rwb/c200/README.md

 * Consult the Uniform Crime Reports ([link](https://www.fbi.gov/how-we-can-help-you/more-fbi-services-and-information/ucr/publications)) for Houston Texas in 2018 and 2019.
 Calculate the murder rate for each year.
 What conclusion do you draw about the change in the murder rate for Houston from 2018 to 2019.
 * Review the National Crime Victimization Survey Report for 2019 ([link](https://bjs.ojp.gov/content/pub/pdf/cv19.pdf)).
 Find the table presenting crime victimizations reported to the police.
 Describe the change you see in robbery reporting rates from 2018 to 2019.
+* Examine the BJS recidivism study ([link](https://bjs.ojp.gov/document/cv23.pdf)) for people released from prison in 1994.
+Looking at Table 12 of the report, we see evidence of a relationship between the number of prior arrests and the fraction of people who recidivated within 1 and 3 years.
+Based on the information in this table, what pattern do you see?